 - Go to the Configuration > Mobile Connectivity page.
 Within the Current Settings section, enter the connection settings for the cellular modem in the device.
 This information should be available from your service provider and varies by service provider.
 In some cases, a username, password, or PIN are not necessary.

 - Enter the username and the password, if provided.

 - Click Apply to save the mobile connectivity information to the Gateway.

 - Go to the Administration > Mobile Status page.

 - The device should then be able to connect to the mobile network.
 The status fields on the Administration > Mobile Status fields will change to reflect the connectivity status.

 - If the device successfully connects to the networks, two key connectivity status fields should read as follows: SIM Pin State: READY and Connection state: Connected, as in the example below.

-IMPORTANT: The Router variant of this model must be successfully joined to a Smart Energy network before adding to Smartlee.
+IMPORTANT: The Router variant of this model must be successfully joined to a Smart Energy network before proceeding.
 Please contact the Utility or owner of the Smart Meter (or other Coordinator) if unsure how to add your Router to the network.
 The Router must be powered ON when being added or removed on a Smart Energy network.